What is an Audit

 An audit provides recognition to a company by inspecting its financial statements and providing assurance to the shareholders and investors that the accounts are accurate and fair.
 It also plays an important role in enhancing the internal system and controls of a company.

-Audit needs to be done by auditor who is registered and must follow certain standards.
-It includes working on the financial statements for identifying material misstatements and reviewing and testing the transactions and balances of these statements.
+An audit needs to be done by an auditor who is registered and must follow certain standards.
+It includes working on the financial statements to identify material misstatements and reviewing and testing the transactions and balances of these statements.

 Auditors also check whether the statements are as per the accounting standards and company laws or not.

-After completing the audit, a report is constructed as per the audit results that includes the financial statement of the company.
-Any lacking found by the auditor in the internal controls is also informed to the management for improvements.
+After completing the audit, a report is constructed as per the audit results including the financial statement of the company.
+Any lack found by the auditor in the internal controls is also informed to the management for improvements.

 Quick Sum Up

-To sum up, we have discussed what is an audit, when it is needed, why it’s important and what does in involves.
-After going through this information, we can say that audit exempted companies might also need an audit to boost their confidence and business credibility.
+To sum up, we have discussed what is an audit, when it is needed, why it’s important and what it involves.
+After going through this information, we can say that audit-exempt companies might also need an audit to boost their confidence and business credibility.
 It is advisable to have an audit if you’re planning to sell your business to get the maximum price.

 Disclaimer: This blog is just for general information on audits.